A Supersymmetric Extension of Axionic Electrodynamics: From Axions and Photons to Axinos and Photinos: A supersymmetric and dynamical model for axions and axion-like particles

-The superaction that describes our model is given by the sum of the well-established super-QED field strength action and the novel coupling functional for the photon and the axion in a supersymmetric context:
+The model we present in this paper is an $N = 1$-supersymmetric Abelian model for the axion.
+The superaction that describes our model is given by the sum of the well-established super-QED field strength action and the novel coupling that mixes the photon and the axion, now in a supersymmetric context:

 with

 and